Perhaps the easiest and way to reduce bias in promotions is to use a promotion bias spreadsheet.

 - You can do all sorts of interesting things with this: promotions by level, promotions by tenure at the company, promotions by URM status.

-- Invite your managers to a promotion review meeting, where the managers in your organization come together and review all the promotion decisions.
+- Invite managers to a promotion review meeting.
+The form of this varies a lot between companies.
+But the idea is to have a place where managers come together and review all the promotion decisions.
 I usually devote about 3-5 minutes per promotion pitch.

 - Invite HR and an observer from outside your organization.
 Ask them to be on the lookout for bias.
 (This is just an extra practice that helps).